Feels Like Woah

-"Feels Like Woah" is the second single from Wes Carr's second studio album, The Way the World Looks.
+"Feels Like Woah" is the second single from Australian singer and songwriter Wes Carr's second studio album, The Way the World Looks.
 It was released on 7 March 2009 and has been used as the theme song for the 2009 NRL season.

 Track listing

 Music video

 A music video was created and released for the song.
 It was filmed in Sydney's inner-west suburbs.
 On March 4, 2009 the music video was released when uploaded to Carr's official YouTube channel.

 Chart performance

 "Feels Like Woah" debuted at #46 on the ARIA Top Singles chart because some record stores sold the single a week early.
 Feels Like Woah reached a peak of #14.